 Your website needs to be secure.
 No ifs, and’s or buts.
 You need to have a valid, up to date security certificate.

 You must detect dodgy account behavior.
-Your staff must log into their administrative modules through VPN accounts, and using a hosting service that can protect against DDOS attacks or other forms of intrusion can be worthwhile.
+Your staff must log into their administrative modules through secure VPN accounts, and using a hosting service that can protect against DDOS attacks or other forms of intrusion can be worthwhile.

 Host your user data on a secure server, and employ important account management procedures such as forcing users to register a password with a capital letter, a symbol and a number.